 © jmsmith000 - flickr

 Once the shining beacon of America's automobile industry, Detroit, Michigan has fallen into one of the worst long term financial depressions of any major metropolitan area since The Great Depression.
 A small town that started out as a fur trading post prior to the colonial era Detroit would eventually grow to become America's largest and most powerful city.
 With the "Great Recession" of the last decade, however, the city has become a virtual ghost town with decaying homes and high crime.
 It is the current intent of the city government in Detroit to declare bankruptcy in 2013, which may create an even less habitable place to live.
 The number of empty houses in Michigan has created an exceptionally dangerous environment for residents, and the city boasts an incredible violent crime rate that exceeds the state average by over 700 percent.
 If any recovery is to come to Detroit, it will likely take decades.
-Learn more about Detroit, MI.
+See more information and other detailed statistics about Detroit, MI.

 - 4. Flint, MIScore: 68/100

 The history of Flint, Michigan stretches far beyond the arrival of Western settlers, and residents suggest that some of the earliest inhabited areas of the entire content were around Flint, Michigan.
 Made famous by Michael Moore's documentary "Roger & Me" the city has been associated with the rise and fall of the auto industry and the resulting desolation wrought by the failure of the largest employer in town..
 Many of the residents in Flint are unemployed, the housing market is terrible, and the overall crime rate is twice that of Michigan.
 Shockingly, the violent crime rate is almost 800 percent higher than the state's average.
 Residents also have to deal with putting their children in crowded classrooms and median household income levels far below the state's average.
 Check out the full Flint, MI report here.

 - 5. East Los Angeles, CAScore: 68/100